jik-lang/jik/docs/jiklib/bytes.md

 ### `new(region: Region) -> Bytes`

 Create an empty byte sequence.
+This is also the default initializer used by `bytes::Bytes{}` and typed declarations without an initializer.

 **Parameters**
 1. `region: Region` - Allocation region.